MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/protect-vm-workloads-azure-site-recovery.md

 [!INCLUDE [hci-applies-to-22h2-later](../../includes/hci-applies-to-22h2-later.md)]

-This guide describes how to protect Windows and Linux VM workloads running on your Azure Stack HCI clusters in the event of a disaster.
+This guide describes how to protect Windows and Linux VM workloads running on your Azure Stack HCI clusters if there is a disaster.
 You can use the Azure Site Recovery to replicate your on-premises Azure Stack HCI virtual machines (VMs) into Azure and protect your business critical workloads.

 [!INCLUDE [hci-preview](../../includes/hci-preview.md)]